Romeehoeks/student-hustle/README.md

 Why did we use linear regression, instead of for example a factor analysis?
 The p-values show the different mean of each variable and its difference with the DV.

 #### Results
 These graphs show our results.
-We can conclude that...
+We can conclude that....

 This is an overview of our linear regression: